andrewcooke/pytyp/pytyp.rst

 Type specifications can help make APIs more declarative, but implementations must then be driven by the metadata.
-The resulting code is improved with dynamic dispatch by type, implemented as method decorators.
+The resulting code is improved with dynamic dispatch by type, implemented as method decorators in ``pytyp``.

 Pythonic
 ~~~~~~~~